 Gotland is another excellent place to head this month: not just for its beaches but also for the medieval festival enlivening historic Visby and, if you like mountain biking, the northeast community of Slite, where one of Sweden's best bike parks beckons.

 By Sweden's standards, it's hot in August, so finding a way to cool off is recommended.
-You do not have to look any further outside Stockholm than the Stockholm Archipelago for this, where thousands of islands and islets, many uninhabited and quite a few seldom-visited, are perfect for exploring by kayak.
+You don't have to look any farther outside Stockholm than the Stockholm Archipelago for this, where thousands of islands and islets, many uninhabited and quite a few seldom-visited, are perfect for exploring by kayak.
 There are also plenty of opportunities for wild swimming.
-Another kayaking hotspot is the island-speckled coast of the Kosterhavet Marine National Park which you can explore on a guided kayaking trip or a self-guided kayak adventure.
+Another kayaking hotspot is the island-speckled coast of the Kosterhavet Marine National Park, which you can explore on a guided kayaking trip or a self-guided kayak adventure.

 The north draws the adventurous this month for its expanses of wilderness.
-A good introduction to the remote northern countryside is the High Coast, a UNESCO World Heritage Site bisected by the 80-mile (129-km) High Coast Trail, traversing craggy forests that thickly line the seashore.
-Sweden's ultimate adventure, meanwhile, is the 280-mile (450-km) Kungsleden trail.
-The route runs through the Abisko, Stora Sjöfallet, Sarek, and Pieljekaise National Parks, as well as the UNESCO-protected Laponian Area.
+A good introduction to the remote northern countryside is the High Coast, a UNESCO World Heritage Site bisected by the 80-mile (129 km) High Coast Trail, which traverses craggy forests that thickly line the seashore.
+Sweden's ultimate adventure, meanwhile, is the 280-mile (450 km) Kungsleden trail.
+The route runs through the Abisko, Stora Sjöfallet, Sarek, and Pieljekaise National Parks, as well as the UNESCO-protected Laponian Area

 What to Do